zhguo9/zhguo9.github.io/_posts/2023-02-27-IP Networking.md

-After setting these variables, the network script will configure the network devices.
-This file sets up environment variables for the Ethernet card.
+After setting these variables, the network script will **configure the network devices.
+This file sets up environment variables for the Ethernet card**.
 It names the device and gives it its IP address, network mask, and broadcast address as well as any other device specific variables.
 This kind of computer would also have a loopback configuration file exactly like the one for a non-networked computer.

 */etc/sysconfig/network-scripts/ifcfg-eth0*